anchore/enterprise-client-go/pkg/engine/docs/ImagesApi.md

 ## GetImageContentByTypeImageId

-> ContentPackageResponse GetImageContentByTypeImageId(ctx, imageId, ctype).XAnchoreAccount(xAnchoreAccount).Execute()
+> ContentPackageResponse GetImageContentByTypeImageId(ctx, imageId, contentType).XAnchoreAccount(xAnchoreAccount).Execute()

 Get the content of an image by type